A step-by-step guide to getting started...

 Each lesson is designed to be undertaken by children without detailed support of parents, except for some lessons in the strand for pupils who attend specialist settings who need a little extra help.

 Each lesson can be paused and tracked back to give children time to understand and complete tasks.
 Everything is accessible from the same website.
-And once they’ve finished a lesson, they can click back to your VLE or their schedule and finish any other lessons for that day.
+And once they’ve finished a lesson, they can click back to your VLE and finish any other lessons for that day.

 Our specialist lessons have all been developed by specialist teachers or therapists and sit as a separate subject area within the classroom and teacher hub.